 - Is your Samsung Galaxy Watch not connecting to phone?
 Let’s fix it

 - Sleep tracking not working on Samsung Galaxy Watch?
 Lets fix it

 - Samsung Galaxy Watch not recording heart rate?
 Tips to fix it

 Check that your country and region support ECG

 Before we attempt to fix this common ECG-related issue, ensure that the Samsung ECG app is available in your country.

 If you see the message “Samsung Health Monitor is not available in your current location,” it means that you cannot use your watch to perform an ECG reading at this time.

-Samsung is always adding new regions and countries while rolling out its health functions.
+Samsung always adds new regions and countries while rolling out its health functions.

 The no compatible watch found message is meant for those Samsung wearable devices that do not support the ECG functionality.